project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/setup_db.md

 E.g. `cd ./sunbird-devops/deploy && ./generate-config.sh mysb production deploy`.

 This creates `mysb-devops` directory with *incomplete* configurations.

-The missing configuration needs to be done afterwards.
+While setting up the application the rest of the configuration can be taken up.

 + Modifying configurations

 Modify all the configurations under `# DB CONFIGURATION` block in `<implementation-name>-devops/ansible/inventories/<environment-name>/group_vars/<environment-name>`

-The estimated run time for preparation to Set up Databases is 15-30 mins and another 30 mins to complete the process.
+The estimated run time for preparation to Set up Databases is 15-30 mins.
+The estimated run time to complete the process is 30 mins

 ### Creating Databases using automation